Employee Suggestion Program

 The type of award and the cash amount, if any, for suggestions with no cost savings, will be determined by the Committee.

-Questions about the K-State's Employee Suggestion Award Program or any suggestions that have been submitted should be directed to the Chair, KSU Employee Suggestion Award Committee, Human Resources, 103 Edwards Hall, KSU, Manhattan, KS 66506.
+Questions about the K-State's Employee Suggestion Award Program or any suggestions that have been submitted should be directed to the Chair, KSU Employee Suggestion Award Committee, Human Capital Services, 103 Edwards Hall, 1810 Kerr Drive, Manhattan, KS 66506.
 (785) 532-6277